collapsed-stacks/startups/questions/8284/data-science-company-to-make-money-from-winning-a-competition-in-kaggle.md

 - tagged: `business-model`, `data`
 - score: 1

-<p>I am thinking of creating data science company to make money from winning a competition in Kaggle.
+I am thinking of creating data science company to make money from winning a competition in Kaggle.
 Have you ever heard of such an idea?
-It will be actually a type of onsite data science training school, but I want to place the company's identity of brand like a sport team instead of "school". </p>
+It will be actually a type of onsite data science training school, but I want to place the company's identity of brand like a sport team instead of "school".

 ## No Answers